square-computersetup/square-computersetup.github.io/_pages/mac-setup.md

 {% include figure url="/assets/images/mac-lightdark.png" image_path="/assets/images/mac-lightdark.png" %}

 You may also be asked if you wish to use a Light or Dark visual theme to your desktop.
-You cab also make these changes later in System Settings.
+You can also make these changes later in System Settings.

 {% include figure url="/assets/images/mac-desktop.png" image_path="/assets/images/mac-desktop.png"  %}